 About our Portrat logo The Portrait logo is a picture of our handsome boy Harrison who was born with Tuberous Sclerosis complex or TSC.
 TSC is a little known genetic disorder that comes with a multitude of issues.
 The very nature of TSC means no two cases are the same.

-One thing that most patients with TSC have in common is epilepsy.
+One thing though that most patients with TSC have in common, is epilepsy.

 abilities that often sadly get dismissed.

 The colour purple shows our support for the epilepsy community, and the wave symbol in the heart has become the adopted symbol by the TSC community, to represent the daily struggles and triumphs of people with TSC.
 The slogan “taking one wave at a time” has become the mantra for so many.